Edible plant · roots bulbs

 Care notes

-A challenging hydroponic bulb crop due to the day-length requirement and long growing season.
-Media beds or large containers with 10 cm depth for root development.
-EC 1.5-2.5 mS/cm. pH 6.0-7.0.
-Temperature: 1525°C. Moderate to high light (DLI 14-22 mol/m2/day).
-Choose the correct day-length type for your latitude; this is the most common beginner mistake.
-Start from sets (small bulbs, fastest to harvest), transplants (medium), or seed (slowest, 100-130 days).
-Green onions (harvested before bulbing) are far easier and faster for hydroponic systems than bulb onions.
-For bulb onion production: the day-length trigger initiates bulbing; before that point, the plant must have grown enough leaf area to support a good-sized bulb (each green leaf corresponds to one ring in the bulb).
-Harvest when the tops fall over and begin to dry.
-Cure bulbs in a warm, dry, ventilated space for 2-4 weeks before storage.
-For aquaponics media beds, onions grow well but the long crop time (4-6 months for full bulbs) means the bed is occupied for an entire season.
+A challenging hydroponic bulb crop because of the day-length requirement and long season.
+Use media beds or large containers with about 10 cm depth for roots.
+EC 1.4-1.8 mS/cm. pH 6.0-7.0.
+Temperature: 1026°C. Moderate to high light (DLI 17-25 mol/m2/day).
+Pick the correct day-length type for your latitude; getting this wrong is the most common beginner mistake.
+Start from sets (small bulbs, fastest), transplants (medium), or seed (slowest, 100-130 days).
+Green onions, harvested before bulbing, are far easier and quicker than bulb onions.
+For bulbing, the day-length trigger starts bulb formation, and before that point the plant must build enough leaf area to support a good bulb (each green leaf becomes one ring).
+Harvest when the tops fall over and start to dry, then cure the bulbs in a warm, dry, ventilated space for 2-4 weeks before storage.
+In aquaponic media beds onions grow well, but the long crop time (4-6 months for full bulbs) ties up the bed for a whole season.

 Notable varieties